csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **create domain** _DDollars_ **as numeric**(12,2) **not null**;

 The domain _DDollars_ can be used as an attribute type, just as we used the type _Dollars_.
-However, there are two significant differences between types and do- mains:
+However, there are two significant differences between types and domains:

-**1\.** Domains can have constraints, such as **not null**, specified on them, and can have default values defined for variables of the domain type, whereas user- defined types cannot have constraints or default values specified on them.
+**1\.** Domains can have constraints, such as **not null**, specified on them, and can have default values defined for variables of the domain type, whereas userdefined types cannot have constraints or default values specified on them.
 User-defined types are designed to be used not just for specifying attribute types, but also in procedural extensions to SQL where it may not be possible to enforce constraints.

 **2\.** Domains are not strongly typed.
 As a result, values of one domain type can be assigned to values of another domain type as long as the underlying types are compatible.